tdelame/codingame_vscode_extension/README.md

   - INCLUDE_DIR, path to the main C++ include folder where you can place common headers and external library headers,
   - LIB_DIR, path to the main C++ libraries folder where you can place external libraries.
 - the build places the source code of the different bot version in a `package` folder.
 Remember that the CodinGame platform requires the bots to fit in a single file.
 The current bot version is in `package/bot.cpp`
+- the `CMakeLists.txt` must ensure the file `PreviousBotVersions.cmake` exists and include it
 - define `codinGame.gameId` and `codinGame.isMulti` settings.

 I provide a working example of [starter C++ CodinGame project](https://github.com/tdelame/codingame_starter) in another repository.